sagar-tan/Vakeen_V1.1/legal-assistant/ollama-setup.md

 ## Available Models

-Visit [Ollama Library](https://ollama.ai/library) for a list of available models.
+Run `ollama list` to see available models on your system, or visit [Ollama Library](https://ollama.ai/library) for a list of available models you can download.